ClaudioLutz/JobSearchAI/Documentation.md

    - Click the "Run Job Matcher" button
    - View the results on the results page
 3. **Run the Job Scraper**:
+   - Set the maximum number of pages to scrape (default: 50)
    - Click the "Run Job Scraper" button to get new job listings
    - This may take several minutes depending on the number of pages to scrape
 4. **View and Download Reports**: